Doug Dokis (Dokis Anishinabek Nation)

 Michelle founded Corfield & Associates in 2006 to provide consulting and project management services to First Nations, individuals and organizations working with and for First Nations.
 Michelle is an entrepreneur, operating Indigenous Natural Health, an organization which develops Indigenous-based wellness products.
 She co-developed the Indigenous Business and Leadership Masters of Business Administration at Simon Fraser University and is one of the founding partners and designers of Ahp-cii-uk, a British Columbia Multi-Sectoral Leadership Initiative for the social and economic development of First Nations.
 She has authored six economic development tool kits for First Nations, the Environmental Assessment for First Nations and the Indigenous Women in the Legal Justice System Report.

 Michelle is currently a Director of Fortis Inc., and she has served on the boards of more than twelve organizations and societies.
-She is a member of Ucuelet First Nation and is a past Vice-President for the Nuu-chah-nulth Tribal Council.
-In addition to the professional experience that Michelle brings to her consultancy, she holds a Doctorate in Organizational Leadership Management from the University of Phoenix, a Masters of Conflict Analysis and Management from Royal Roads University and a Bachelor of Arts in First Nations Studies from Vancouver Island University.
+She is a member of the Ucuelet First Nation and is a past Vice-President for the Nuu-chah-nulth Tribal Council.
+In addition to the professional experience that Michelle brings to her consultancy, she holds a Doctorate in Organizational Leadership Management from the University of Phoenix, a Master’s of Conflict Analysis and Management from Royal Roads University and a Bachelor of Arts in First Nations Studies from Vancouver Island University.